Diana-Adri/php-hackathon-2022/README.md

 ### Application architecture
 In this section, please provide a brief overview of the design of your application and highlight the main components and the interaction between them.

+We have 3 main areas of interest:
+-Entity
+    This part of the program makes the connection between a PHP class with specific variables that are annotated in order for the Doctrine ORM to interpret as a Table.
+This also has getters, setters and constructors.
+-Controller
+    This part handles all requests received on the specified routes in the config/routes.yaml file and interacts with the Entity and Repository parts of the system.
+-Repository
+    This part of the system, handles the DB interaction, when files should be saved/searched on specific criteria.

+In terms of application flow it goes like this:
+- Request received
+- Matched route from routes.yaml
+- Send to specific controller method
+- Validate access/input data
+- Execute controller method
+- Return response either message or the created entity.

+Lastly there is a helper class called Utility.php where some validation logic is implemented.

 ###  Implementation
 ##### Functionalities
 For each of the following functionalities, please tick the box if you implemented it and describe its input and output in your application: